Lee Yoo-young: 2015–2018: Expansion into television

-In 2021, Lee played a wife of neuroscientist in Apple TV+ original series Dr. Brain.
-It is the first Korean-language show produced for Apple TV+.
-As the drama series debut of renowned filmmaker Kim Jee-woon, the science-fiction thriller is based on the Korean webtoon of the same name.
+In 2021, Lee appeared in the Apple TV+ original series Dr. Brain, marking the platform's first Korean-language production.
+Directed by Kim Jee-woon and based on a webtoon of the same name, the science-fiction thriller featured Lee as the wife of a neuroscientist.

-Lee portrayed the character of Young-mi in Im Sun-ae's second feature film Ms. Apocalypse.
-Set in 1999, the film follows a love triangle involving two women and one man.
-When the man, Do-yeong, embezzles company funds for his wife Yoo-jin, Yeong-mi, who had a crush on Do-yeong, unknowingly takes the blame and serves time in prison.
-The story explores the sacrifices made for love as Yeong-mi moves in with Yoo-jin and Do-yeong after her release.
-The film has received positive reviews at prestigious film festivals, including the 27th Fantasia Film Festival Schwarzenegger Competition, the 28th Busan International Film Festival Korea's Today-Panorama, and the 49th Seoul Independent Film Festival Festival Choice.
+Lee subsequently starred as Young-mi in Im Sun-ae's 2023 feature film Ms. Apocalypse.
+Set in 1999, the narrative depicts a woman who serves a prison sentence after taking the blame for an embezzlement committed by her romantic interest.
+The film received positive reviews at prestigious film festivals, including the 27th Fantasia Film Festival Schwarzenegger Competition, the 28th Busan International Film Festival Korea's Today-Panorama, and the 49th Seoul Independent Film Festival Festival Choice.

 In 2024, Lee starred in KBS2's romance drama Dare to Love Me, based on the Naver Webtoon by Sun Woo.
-The series follows the story of a scholar Shin Yun-bok (played by Kim Myung-soo) and Kim Hong-do, a woman tired of mistreatment.
+The series follows the story of a scholar Shin Yun-bok (played by Kim Myung-soo) and Kim Hong-do (lee) a woman tired of mistreatment.
 It aired from May 13 to July 2, 2024, and is available for streaming on Netflix and Viki in certain regions.